olulesi/sei-project-3/README.md

 ### Styling and Animations

-Since we had a idea of the theme with the font Ricky chose on google fonts and logo he made as well we kept the same theme throughout the website with the title with the use of semantic ui react as  structure of the landing page and features of buttons on the nav bar.
+Since we had an idea of the theme with the font Ricky chose on google fonts and logo he made as well we kept the same theme throughout the website with the title with the use of semantic ui react as the structure of the landing page and features of buttons on the navbar.

 I personally worked on the use of react-stonecutter for the categories page in order to show all the spaces as cards with animations and transitions on click of each category.

 <img src="client/src/imagesReadMe/project3ExplorePage.gif"/>